ICRA CEB Charter

 Editors are supervised by the EiC.

 The Editor-in-Chief (EIC) is appointed by the President of IEEE RAS, upon recommendation by the Steering Committee for Technical Programs (SCTP) and endorsement by the Vice President for Conference Activities.

 The Editors will be proposed by the EiC, in consultation with the Program Chair of the upcoming conference, and will be appointed by a committee of six, consisting of the Associate Vice President of Conference Activities for the SCTP, the Vice President for Publication Activities and the Vice President for Technical Activities or their delegated Associate Vice Presidents, the EIC of the Transactions on Robotics, the EIC of Transactions on Automation Science and Engineering, and the EIC of the Robotics and Automation Magazine.

 The Associate Editors will be appointed by the EiC, upon consultation with the Editors.
 Individual applications to the AE position will be considered.
 It will be required to submit a CV and evidence of the ability to review and overview referees.

 The appointments above will be made according to the criteria of scientific and managerial abilities of individuals, taking into consideration also a balance in expertise and regional distribution.

-All members of the CEB will serve a term of three years, renewable once.
+The EiC and Eds of the CEB will serve a term of three years, renewable once.
+AEs serve yearly terms, renewable as needed based on need and good performance.
 Performance will be reviewed every year and terms may be shortened if performance is inadequate.
 The review for AEs will be conducted by the Editor-in-Chief and Editors of the CEB.
 The review for the Editors will be performed by the EiC with the selction committee mentioned above.
 The SCTP will review the performance of the EIC.

 IV.
 Operation of the CEB